-- (a) In this section, "indigent defense compensation expenditures" for a tax year means the difference between: - (1) the amount paid by a county in the period beginning on July 1 of the tax year preceding the tax year for which the tax is adopted and ending on June 30 of the tax year for which the tax is adopted to: - (A) provide appointed counsel for indigent individuals in criminal or civil proceedings in accordance with the schedule of fees adopted under Article 26.05, Code of Criminal Procedure; and - (B) fund the operations of a public defender's office under Article 26.044, Code of Criminal Procedure; and - (2) [, in the period beginning on July 1 of the tax year preceding the tax year for which the tax is adopted and ending on June 30 of the tax year for which the tax is adopted, less] the amount of any state grants received by the county during that period for the same purpose. - (b) If a county's indigent defense compensation expenditures exceed the amount of those expenditures for the preceding tax year, the nonew-revenue maintenance and operations rate for the county is increased by the lesser of the rates computed according to the following formulas:
+SEC.
+26.0442.
+TAX RATE ADJUSTMENT FOR COUNTY INDIGENT DEFENSE COMPENSATION EXPENDITURES. (a) In this section, "indigent defense compensation expenditures" for a tax year means the difference between:

+- the amount paid by a county in the period beginning on July 1 of the tax year preceding the tax year for which the tax is adopted and ending on June 30 of the tax year for which the tax is adopted to: - (A) provide appointed counsel for indigent individuals in criminal or civil proceedings in accordance with the schedule of fees adopted under Article 26.05, Code of Criminal Procedure; and - (B) fund the operations of a public defender's office under Article 26.044, Code of Criminal Procedure; and - (2) the amount of any state grants received by the county during that period for those purposes.

+(b) If a county's indigent defense compensation expenditures exceed the amount of those expenditures for the preceding tax year, the no- newrevenue maintenance and operations rate for the county is increased by the lesser of the rates computed according to the following formulas: